GeiserX/Minecraft-Youtube-Follower/docs/SETUP.md

    - Description: Automated bot that follows players in spectator mode for 24/7 YouTube/Twitch streaming
 5. Submit and wait for Mojang approval (may take days/weeks)

+**✅ Once approved**: Your application will be added to Mojang's allow list and authentication will work.

 See [MOJANG_API_APPROVAL.md](MOJANG_API_APPROVAL.md) for detailed instructions.

 ## Step 4: Configure Environment Variables